TechFaithArchitect/OnboardingV2/docs/reports/architecture/code-review-summary.md

 - ✅ Includes proper sharing model declarations
 - ✅ Separates concerns appropriately

-**One minor TODO remains**: Replace unpackaged service reference (documented in code).

 The codebase is well-structured and follows best practices for maintainable, reusable, and readable code.
+No remaining TODOs identified for this interface review.